AutoMQ/automq/README.md

 > Tips: Apache Kafka Compatibility's definition is comming from this [blog](https://www.kai-waehner.de/blog/2021/05/09/kafka-api-de-facto-standard-event-streaming-like-amazon-s3-object-storage/).

-> [1] EBS Durability: EBS offers regional disaster recovery capabilities on Azure, GCP, and Alibaba Cloud.
-On AWS, leveraging S3 Express One provides an extra replica guarantee.
+> [1] EBS Durability: On Azure, GCP, and Alibaba Cloud, Regional EBS replicas span multiple AZs.
+On AWS, ensure durability by double writing to EBS and S3 Express One Zone in different AZs.

 ## 🔶Why AutoMQ